teaching

 Teaching

-The policies governing teaching by postdocs is available at https://postdocs.yale.edu/policies/teaching.
-The information below describes the administrative processes involved in hiring a postdoc to teach.
+Review the policies governing teaching by postdocs at Yale University.
+Below is an overview of the administrative processes involved in hiring a postdoc to teach.

-Postdoctoral fellows and associates who find opportunities to teach at Yale must contact Postdoctoral Affairs prior to accepting the teaching opportunity.
-Depending on the postdoc’s title, funding source, and visa, some postdocs may be unable to accept teaching positions.
+Postdoctoral fellows and associates who wish to pursue teaching opportunities at Yale must first contact the Postdoctoral Affairs Office before accepting any teaching role.
+Eligibility for teaching positions depends on various factors, including the postdoc’s title, funding source, and visa status.
+In some cases, certain postdocs may not be eligible for teaching positions.

-In general, postdocs may encounter one of three teaching opportunities:
+Postdocs may encounter one of the following teaching opportunities:

 Teaching Fellows